cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ## 2. Discovery: Sitting With Buyers, Not Making Assumptions

-When I started this initiative, I did not approach it as an "AI project."
-I approached it as a procurement problem that needed structured investigation before any technology decisions could be made.
+When I started this initiative, I framed it as a procurement problem that needed structured investigation before any technology decisions—not as an "AI project" first.
 Instead of thinking about models or tools, my first question was: "What exactly slows buyers down, and which friction points can we safely automate?"

-### Shadowing to Find Friction, Not Feature Requests
+### Shadowing to find friction before cataloging feature requests

-I spent my first two weeks shadowing buyers across commodity teams.
-I was not looking for feature requests.
-I was looking for friction.
+I spent my first two weeks shadowing buyers across commodity teams, prioritizing friction over feature requests.
 I watched how buyers navigated VGS, VPC, and SI+.
 I observed how they searched through attachments, how often they switched screens to confirm information, and how long it took them to feel confident in their answers.

 By the third user interview, a pattern was unmistakable.
 One buyer described it plainly: "We spend more time finding information than using it."

 One buyer walked me through a routine task: checking a contract clause across systems.
 It took nearly 15 minutes and involved searching in VGS, opening a PDF, checking a supplier file, checking VPC for price history, verifying SI+ for implementation records, and confirming the result with a colleague.
-This was not an isolated workflow.
-It was daily reality for every buyer on the team.
+This workflow was routine for every buyer on the team, not a one-off anecdote.

-> **Insight 1:** The real problem was cognitive load, not system capability.
-Buyers were not lacking expertise.
-They were drowning in scattered data.
+> **Insight 1:** The real problem was cognitive load: buyers had expertise but were drowning in scattered data.

 The procurement process at Volvo Cars was fragmented and heavily manual.
 Managing over 1,169 suppliers and approximately 7,000 contracts, with attachments in various formats including PDF, Excel, Word, and zip files, was both time-consuming and error-prone.
 The lack of integration among VGS, VPC, and SI+ compounded these inefficiencies and increased the risk of human error, especially during rapid regulatory changes or detailed contract term monitoring.